 The boys were reluctant for me to leave.
 They asked if I could stay one more day but unfortunately I had to make progress.
 On our last night together they all huddled around my bed while I showed them my travel photos.
 They were keen to see photos of my family and thought my mother and sister “Beautiful.”
 They were such gentlemen.

 In the morning I loaded my bike whilst the boys were rousing and getting dressed.
 They decided to forgo the football match so that they could say farewell.
 Once I was ready, I shook everyone’s hand.
 I told Tanvir that I would stay in touch.
 He and Sharique wanted to hear from me to know that I was safe throughout the rest of my time in India.

-Sharique, Tanvir and the pupils of Bloombuds School and especially the boarding school boys have a special place in my heart.
-I hope that when the boys leave school they continue to act as gentlemen, continue to practise their compassionate, courteous and considerate behaviour towards others and go on to fulfil their dreams.
+Sharique, Tanvir and the pupils of Bloombuds School, especially the boarding school boys have a special place in my heart.
+I hope that when the boys leave school they continue to act as gentlemen, continue to practise their compassionate, courteous and considerate behaviour towards others and go on to fulfill their dreams.
 I hope that one day in the future I can return to Bloombuds.